frdedynamics/robotics-lab-documentation/source/texts/ros_robot_navigation.rst

 Launching one robot in gazebo
 ==============
-Writing a launch file which includes gazebo world, SLAM package, RVIZ.
+Writing a launch file which includes gazebo world, SLAM package, RVIZ. (this will probably be a video)

 Go to Point
 ==============